Install CentOS operating system on virtual machine

 Click Accept to create partition

-Then, return to the INSTALLATION SUMARY and click “Begin Installation” to begin the installation process.
+Then, return to the INSTALLATION SUMMARY and click “Begin Installation” to begin the installation process.

 The next step is to create a password and an account.
 Click User Creation to create a new account and set a password for the user account.
-Click Root password to set a password for the root account (top level account), enter a strong enough password (containing uppercase, lowercase letters, numeric characters, special characters like: [email protected]#1508) .
+Click Root password to set a password for the root account (top-level account), and enter a strong enough password (containing uppercase, lowercase letters, numeric characters, and special characters like P@ss#1508).

 Create username and password in CentOS

-Waiting for the installation about 5-10 minutes.
+We are waiting for the installation for about 5-10 minutes.
 When the installation is finished, the server will restart.

 Menu to choose CentOS